Info in Miami & Nationwide

 What Could Have Caused the Palm Bay Helicopter Crash?

 While helicopter accidents may be uncommon, the consequences for all on board can be devastating when they do occur.
 Piloting a helicopter is very different than piloting an airplane and some believe they are in fact more difficult to handle once in the air.
 Helicopters require skilled pilots who are able to multitask and effectively handle all components simultaneously.
 Pilot error occurs when the pilot does not operate the helicopter within the aircraft’s operational imitations or chooses to operate in unsafe weather conditions.
 Other causes of helicopter accidents include the following:

 - Failure to inspect the helicopter and perform regular maintenance

 - Failure to train flight personnel

 - Electrical malfunctions

 Colson Hicks Eidson has experience with successfully handling several helicopter crash cases.
-When a helicopter crash occurs, a personal injury lawyer must immediately launch an investigation to determine whether pilot error, product liability or any other form of negligence was at play.
+When a helicopter crash occurs, a personal injury lawyer must immediately launch an investigation to determine whether the pilot error, product liability, or any other form of negligence was at play.